Skip to main content

 A breast cancer screening is a routine examination to look for early signs of cancer.
 According to the American Cancer Society, breast cancer discovered during a screening before any symptoms are noticed is often caught before it has spread.

-Breast cancer screenings are an important preventative and diagnostic tool in our women’s health services.
+Breast cancer screenings are an important preventative and diagnostic tool in our health services.
 Our clinicians recommend screenings based on various breast cancer risk factors, though a referral for one does not necessarily mean there is a suspicion of cancer.

 About the Program

-The Women’s Health Center in our West Grove office delivers personalized care to women of all ages.
+The Women’s Health Center in our West Grove office delivers personalized care to patients of all ages.
 Early detection of breast cancer saves countless lives, and our providers are committed to ensuring that all of our qualifying patients have access to breast cancer screenings.

-Women who have a high risk of breast cancer due to family history or the breast cancer gene should start getting screened by mammogram at age 30.
+Patients who have a high risk of breast cancer due to family history or the breast cancer gene should start getting screened by mammogram at age 30.
 Whether they begin at age 30 or 40, mammograms should continue yearly.
 Around age 55, they can be spread out to every other year.

 Benefits of Breast Cancer Screenings

-The benefit of screenings is that if cancer is present, it is more likely to be caught before a woman has symptoms.
+The benefit of screenings is that if cancer is present, it is more likely to be caught before a person has symptoms.
 Once symptoms are noticeable, there is a higher chance that it has already spread to other parts of the body and will require far more intensive treatment.

 Early breast cancer detection and treatment offers the best chances of long-term survival.